BuildingSync/website/contact/index.md

 ## User List

-Subscribe to the User List below if you are a consumer of BuildingSync or would like to be kept up to date on general updates to BuildingSync.
+Subscribe to the User List below if you are a consumer of BuildingSync or would like to be informed on general updates to BuildingSync.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">